Deploy on Kubernetes, with Kafka support

 periodSeconds: 5

-To deploy the Kafkorama cluster, copy this manifest to a file kafkorama-cluster.yaml, and run the command:
+To deploy the cluster, save this manifest as kafkorama-cluster.yaml and run:

 kubectl apply -f kafkorama-cluster.yaml